 When a crime results in bloodshed, the blood left behind functions as evidence for investigators.
 However, a bloodstain pattern analyst can't simply glance at drips and smears of blood and immediately tell you the who, what and when of a crime scene.
 Blood spatter analysis takes time and provides only a few pieces of the total crime puzzle.

-- Type of weapon
+- type of weapon

-- Velocity of blood
+- velocity of blood

-- Number of blows
+- number of blows

-- Which wounds were inflicted first
+- which wounds were inflicted first

-- Type of injuries
+- type of injuries

-- How long ago the crime took place
+- when the crime took place

-- Whether death was immediate or delayed
+- whether death was immediate or delayed

-In general, more liquid, or a fall from a greater height, will make a larger puddle.
-Moreover, droplets striking a hard surface will retain a more circular shape than those landing on carpet, which partially absorbs the liquid and causes the edges to spread [sources: Dutelle, Murray, Wonder].
-These are but some of the many factors a blood spatter analyst must consider.
+In general, more liquid — or a fall from a greater height — will make a larger puddle.
+Moreover, droplets striking a hard surface will retain a more circular shape than those landing on a softer surface like carpet, which can partially absorb the liquid and cause the edges to spread [sources: Dutelle, Murray, Wonder].
+These are just some of the many factors a blood spatter analyst must consider.